ddella/OpenSSL/ECC Key Anatomy/README.md

 ```shell
 ./oid -x 06082a8648ce3d030107
 ```
->This is wnat I meant when I said a bit of reverse engineering.
-I was left with some fields and I tried the get the OID value 😀
+>This is what I meant when I said *a bit of reverse engineering*.
+I was left with some fields and I tried the get the OID value and found a match 😀
 The ouput should be:
 ```
 UNIVERSAL OID.1.2.840.10045.3.1.7